How Advertising Has Saved Lives

 It’s easy to vilify advertising, because most of it is done for capitalist reasons.
 Advertising, marketing, and PR are the tools of large corporations, and they use this power to drive profits and make wealthy people even wealthier.
 But there are always two sides to every story, and although the charitable side of advertising is dwarfed by its other side, it’s still important to note that advertising has done a great deal of good over the years.

 It’s also worth noting that when a client comes into an agency that wants to do something that saves lives, everyone working on that account gets very excited.
 Well, perhaps excited is the wrong word.
-They are driven to do something that will have huge impact, and hit home.
+They are driven to do something that will have a huge impact and hit home.
 From the creative department to production and account service, working on a project that gives something back to the community is a huge boost to all those working on it.
-IN a very real sense, advertising that saves lives can also save the psyches of people who have grown weary of working on car, alcohol, and fast food accounts.
+IN a very real sense, advertising that saves lives can also save the psyches of people who have grown weary of working the on car, alcohol, and fast food accounts.

 Advertising can save lives.
 It does save lives.
 And it plays an important role in the service of the community.
 If you work in advertising, and someone tells you it's the work of the devil, just remind them of the great deal of good it has done as well.